 Map 10 includes both landscape and community scale forest resources and habitat connectors.
 These resources, designated as highest priority and priority, are from the State's BioFinder.
-This map is
+This map is intended to help identify important forest blocks and wildlife habitat and protect these resources from fragmentation.

-Map 101 - Opportunity and Race Map
+Map 11 - Opportunity and Race Map